 Rocky Run Park has some nice basketball courts and an interesting playground located up the hill from the courts.
 There’s a toddler playground, as well as a huge climbing structure for older children.

 Note that when we Rock Run Park, the slide needed to be repaired and was unusable.
 Hopefully it is fixed soon, because it looks like a lot of fun.

 Be careful on the climbing ramp that leads to the slide platform.
 If your children don’t make it up the climbing ramp, they could slide down it and scrape against on the climbing holds.
 A parking lot wasn’t easily noticeable, but there is close on-street parking.

-Walker Mill Park is located in Capitol Heights, Maryland, which is east of Washington, D.C.
+Walker Mill Regional Park is located in Capitol Heights, Maryland, which is east of Washington, D.C.
 This park has tons of details in their play structure.
 See if you can find the racoon hidden in the photo above!
-This park is large and has restrooms available (though they may be closed in 2021).
+This park is large and has restrooms available near the playground (though subject to closure).
 There is a large red slide that goes down the hill and plenty of shaded seating areas.

 In the summer, a small spray ground is available for kids to enjoy.
 Therefore, be sure to bring extra clothes!
 It’s possible for kids to get really soaked!
 This is a gem, and one of our favorite playgrounds near DC.

 Watkins Regional Park – One of the Best Playgrounds Near DC

 In our opinion, this playground at Watkins Regional Park is one of the best playgrounds near DC!
 The Wizard of Oz playground is full of neat details for the kids to find.
 The bright colors and theming are spectacular, and there is a large parking lot nearby.

 Watkins Regional Park is very large and located east of Washington D.C. in the area of Upper Marlboro.
 Check out more information about this beautiful park: Watkins Regional Park post.